Midnight in Paris (2011)

 Audience Reviews for Midnight in Paris

-With this charming tale about a dissatisfied young man who would rather live in the golden days of a long past époque than in the present, Woody Allen comes up with another adorable film and must have had a lot of fun putting those delightful witty lines in the mouth of his idols.
+With this charming tale about a dissatisfied young man who would rather live in the golden days of a long past époque than in the present, Woody Allen comes up with another adorable film and seems like having a lot of fun putting those delightful witty lines in the mouth of his idols.

 Another light but quite mysterious and powerful drama from Woody Allen, as simple as always..
 The cast weren't full of A-list actor, but they're pretty convincing enough to me as they brought a good performance..
 But overall, it's just another sweet romantic movie by Woody Allen..
 Not one of his best but definitely worth to watch..